surfscape/web-portal/src/music.md

 ## {{ title }} {.pod_title}

-Welcome to my music database!
-A full blown directory with all of my favorite songs, artists, and albums!
+Welcome to the eversoul music database, handpicked by ReduxFlakes.

+_All the links go to spotify.com which means you are accepting their Terms of Service and Privacy policy._

 ## Artists & Bands ({{ music_database.artistsItems.length }}) {.pod_title}